-Maximum number of pages permitted Contents 1 Title page to include: 1) Title of the project 2) Dates of proposed research (must be 7/1 - 6/30) 3) Name, address, email, and phone for the Principal Investigator 4) Name, address, email, and phone for the Signing Official at the applicant institution 5) IRB/IACUC approval number or a statement indicating that it will be provided prior to the initiation of funding 6) Lines for the Signatures of the Principal Investigator and the Signing Official 7) Page 2 - Lay Summary-150 words max 1 Budget Page to include: 1) Budget and justification 2) A statement regarding the percent effort that the Principal Investigator will allocate to this project 3) A list of key personnel, their institutions, and their roles in the project 1 Specific Aims 3 Research Strategy to include these sections: 1) Significance 2) Innovation 3) Approach No limit Bibliography Per NIH guidelines Biosketches for each key personnel using the latest NIH format No limit Letters of support (i.e. from key personnel)
+Maximum number of pages permitted Contents 1 Title page to include: Title of the project Dates of proposed research (must be 7/1 - 6/30) Name, address, email, and phone for the Principal Investigate Name, address, email, and phone for the Signing Official at the applicant institution IRB/IACUC approval number or a statement indicating that it will be provided prior to the initiation of funding Lines for the Signatures of the Principal Investigator and the Signing Official Page 2 - Lay Summary-150 words max 1 Budget Page to include: Budget and justification A statement regarding the percent effort that the Principal Investigator will allocate to this project A list of key personnel, their institutions, and their roles in the project 1 Specific Aims 3 Research Strategy to include these sections: 1) Background and Significance (potential for clinical impact).
+2) Innovation.
+3) Approach to include: a.
+Detailed methods. b.
+Rigor, reproducibility and sex and a biological factor. c.
+Pitfalls, alternative approaches and benchmarks for success (address feasibility). d.
+Timeline. preliminary data are encouraged No limit Bibliography Per NIH guidelines Biosketches for each key personnel using the latest NIH format No limit Letters of support (i.e. from key personnel) 1 For re-submissions only: Introduction to the revised application: Please address prior reviews and changes made to the application in response.